 Members rally and win at PS 157

-After months of organizing that culminated with a protest rally outside their school on April 16, staff and parents at PS 157 in the Bronx have spurred the Department of Education and NYPD to take immediate action to improve safety outside the Melrose school.
+After months of organizing that culminated with a protest rally outside their school on April 16, staff and parents at PS 157 in the Bronx spurred the Department of Education and the NYPD to take immediate action to improve safety outside the Melrose school.

-Educators and parents at the elementary school, with organizing support from the UFT, formed a safety committee and collaborated with members of the community to highlight concerns after an uptick in vandalism to the cars of school staff and a man with a knife followed a parent who was walking a child to school.
+Educators and parents at the elementary school, with organizing support from the UFT, formed a safety committee and collaborated with members of the community to highlight concerns after an uptick in vandalism to the cars of school staff and an incident in which a man with a knife followed a parent who was walking a child to school.
 On March 7, which was a half-day at PS 157, a teenager was fatally shot outside in the afternoon, increasing tension and anxiety.

 McDonnell said she is proud of what the new safety committee has accomplished.
 The experience has brought PS 157 staff closer together and strengthened their relationships with families and the community.
 Educators, parents and students all participated in the rally.